Find the Right Cancer Diagnostic

 A functional test that uses living tumor specimen to analyze the response of a tumor to a certain agent.

-PCDx™ (Paradigm Cancer Diagnostic with tumor material)
+PCDx™ (Personalized Cancer Diagnostic with tumor material)

 This service correlates molecular biomarker data generated from patient’s tumor, with molecular biomarker/drug associations derived from the cancer clinical literature.
 PCDx™ provides oncologists with the most up to date, clinically actionable information to help them individualize treatment for solid tumor cancer patients.
 Formalin-fixed, paraffin-embedded biopsy material is the preferred biological material to be used for testing.